 Sources within Halliburton have indicated an increased interest in the use of digital technologies to support business operations.
 Halliburton is currently leveraging digital solutions to support internal data storage, customer interaction, processing, and transmission functions.
 The company plans to evaluate and invest in technology solutions that will enhance the company’s operational efficiency and reduce reservoir uncertainty among customers.
 Sources have indicated plans for increased spending related to the integration of information management, lease administration, billing, sales, financial, accounting, purchasing, and fixed asset systems following the company’s acquisition of Baker Hughes, which is expected to close in the second half of 2015.

 Opportunity is a knockin’.
-It’s our job to let you know about these prime selling triggers, but it’s your job to reach out and capitalize on these ideal circumstances.
+It’s our job to let you know about these prime selling scoops, but it’s your job to reach out and capitalize on these ideal circumstances.

-Subscribe to receive Triggers in your inbox weekly to leverage this actionable intelligence so you can be the first seller in the door.
+Subscribe to receive Scoops in your inbox weekly to leverage this actionable intelligence so you can be the first seller in the door.

 You might also be interested in: